JuanitoSebastian/HKI-Bike-Buddy/README.md

 # HKI Bike Buddy
 ![HKIBikeBuddy](https://raw.githubusercontent.com/JuanitoSebastian/HelsinkiBikeBuddy/main/Documentation/graphics/ReadMeHeader.png)
-An iOS app for viewing real-time information of city bike stations in Helsinki, Espoo and Vantaa.
+HKI Bike buddy is an iOS app for viewing real-time information of city bike stations in Helsinki, Espoo and Vantaa.
 HKI Bike Buddy was designed with usability and simplicity in mind.
 Instead of having to search a map to find the nearest bike rental stations, the app shows the stations as a list ordered from closest to furthest from the user.
 Bike rental stations can be favourited for easy access and favourite stations can be placed on the home screen as widgets.

 ## Structure
 - 🗂 **HKIBikeBuddy.xcodeproj**: Xcode project
 - 🗂 **HKIBikeBuddy**: Main application code